GMC Terrain: Third generation (2025)

 General Motors unveiled the third-generation GMC Terrain on August 12, 2024.
 Production began on October 14, 2024, at the San Luis Potosí plant in Mexico.

 This generation of the GMC Terrain features a totally redesigned interior and exterior.
 The redesigned exterior gives the crossover a more rugged, truck-like appearance, aligning it closely with the rest of the GMC lineup.
 Key exterior features include C-shaped lighting signatures in the headlights and taillights, a grille design similar to GMC’s larger trucks, and standard 17-inch wheels.
 For the first time, the Terrain could be had with 20-inch wheels on the Denali trim as well as two-tone paint with roof in black or gray.
 This generation rides on a slightly updated version of the Delta (D2XX) platform, and the overall footprint is similar to the previous-generation Terrain.

 The interior contains an updated 15-inch-diagonal LCD infotainment screen, an 11-inch-diagonal LCD-based driver information center, and new emergency braking features.
 The transmission shifter has been relocated to the steering column.
 Other convenience and safety features include up to eight available camera views, 5G Wi-Fi, and windshield wiper de-icing grid.
 However, the folding front passenger seat from the previous generation has been discontinued.

 The powertrain is a 1.5-liter turbocharged engine carried over from the previous generation, but mated to a continuously variable transmission (for front-wheel-drive models) or an eight-speed automatic transmission (for all-wheel-drive models).
 The engine produces up to 174 horsepower and 184 (on FWD) or 203 lb-ft (on AWD) of torque.
 The new powertrain has marginally better city fuel economy ratings compared to the previous generation.

 The third-generation Terrain was initially only available in the Elevation trim level with all-wheel drive, with a front-wheel-drive model following later.
 For 2026, the AT4 and Denali trim levels became available, but only in all-wheel drive.

+For 2027, the CVT was discontinued, and all models now featured the 8-speed automatic transmission.